PyMamba/mamba-framework/docs/development/routing.rst

 To create new static routes to other templates you only have to place a hyperlink in your HTML pointing to the new route and cretae a new template with the same name than the route in the ``application.view.templates`` directory.
 If for example your new route is ``http://localhost/about_us`` the template should be ``application/view/templates/about_us.html``.

-Static routes has one limitation, they can't be nested in path hyerarchies.
+Static routes has one limitation, they can't be nested in path hierarchies.
 So you can't define a static route that links to ``http://localhost/some_path/some_static_template``

 That's because mamba doesn't know how to follow route to the ``some_path`` without a controller that define routes to do it.